yuchingho/VirtualWorld/README.md

  We are using https://www.noip.com/ to create a host name and use their application to work as a server.
  Create account, install the application and create a hostname through the application or their website.
  4. Configure your OpenSim Software for an external Connection The next step is to configure the OpenSim software.
 To do this go to the Bin/Regions/default.xml file.
-Right-click and Open with        Notepad.
+Right-click and Open with
+ Notepad.
 The value to change is the external_host_name, which can be your DNS host name, so it will look like this:
  external_host_name="garys-sim.servegame.org"
- 5. Once everything is done launch the DUC(noip) application then launch "OpenSim.32BitLaunch".
+ 5. Launch the DUC(noip) application then launch "OpenSim.32BitLaunch".
  6. The Login URI should be the hostname created with noip and it should look something like this "neoptolemospapa.hopto.org:9000/"